 You can’t go wrong with wood either.
 Traeger graciously sent me their Pro Series 34 Pellet Grill recently, and this option works quite well with this recipe.
 A smoker basket works will in a traditional grill.
 But you can’t go wrong with wood burning for the whole time your ribs cook!

 It’s honestly the best to be grilling it up in the backyard low and slow at 225 F, with the kids playing in the back yard (or in my case a small patio), and having a cold beer by your side.

 Nothing says summer like some slow grilled baby back ribs.

 I used my tried and true texas style barbecue rub for this one.
 I have another rub in the works, but sometimes when I have a craving I need to just play it save and go with what works!
-I let it sit on the grill for about 6 hours at about 200 degrees Fahrenheit, using apple-wood chips in my smoke box to get that smokey flavor in.
+I let it sit in my Traeger for about 5 hours or so at 225, until the internal temperature of the ribs hit about 195-205F.

 Try out my barbecue sauce to if you have a chance, if you want to keep it simple and go with store bought, I also recommend Stubb’s [affiliate link] .
 I went with their sweet heat for this time around, because I love my spicy!